 How To Store

 Store your Banana Bread Store in the refrigerator for up to 6 days for ultimate freshness, or in a cool, dry place for up to 4 days.
-I have not tried freezing this bread because it never lasts me that long haha, but I am sure it would freeze just fine!
+You can freeze it for up to 3 months as well.

 Do You Eat Banana Bread Warm or Cold?

 These are honestly amazing both ways.
-Personally, I like to warm them up a little in the microwave, but they are great both ways!
+Personally, I like to warm it up a little in the microwave or in the toaster, but it is great both ways!

 Check Me Out On Social Media!